Ztirom45/ZtEngine/README.md

 # ZtEngine
-a 3d Engine using OpenGL and will power Alian Dungeons
+a 3d Engine using OpenGL and will power Alien Dungeons

 ##### Fetures
 - Shader support